JohnnyJF10/TgaBuilder/README.md

 - The height is always a **multiple of 256 px**, the standard TR page width, to ensure divisibility by picker sizes.
 - Current supported destination texture panel widths: **256, 512, 1024, 2048, 4096 px** (corresponding to 1, 2, 4, 8, and 16 pages).
 - Current supported picker sizes: **8, 16, 32, 64, 128, 256 px**
 - Image files that do not meet these requirements will be **automatically expanded or cropped**.
+But you will always be able to open them.

 ## License
 This project is licensed under the MIT License.